qmk/qmk_firmware/docs/features/rgb_matrix.md

 #define RGB_MATRIX_TYPING_HEATMAP_DECREASE_DELAY_MS 50
 ```

-As heatmap uses the physical position of the leds set in the g_led_config, you may need to tweak the following options to get the best effect for your keyboard.
+As heatmap uses the physical position of the leds set in the `g_led_config`, you may need to tweak the following options to get the best effect for your keyboard.
 Note the size of this grid is `224x64`.

 Limit the distance the effect spreads to surrounding keys.

 ```c
 #define RGB_MATRIX_TYPING_HEATMAP_SPREAD 40